Click here to Register for current Webinar offering(s)

-BeSpatial / urisa ontario will be offering an exciting series of single-day events and lunch hour webinars as presenters are confirmed.
+BeSpatial / urisa ontario will be offering an exciting series of single-day or half day events and lunch hour webinars as presenters are confirmed.
 You are invited to submit a topical presentation for a webinar, program, workshop event.These events are opportunities for our membership to learn about best practices, network with industry experts, and get more information about emerging trends in the geospatial sector.
 We encourage you to take advantage of this opportunity to share the successes and challenges of your organization.

-Click here to sponsor an event or webinar series to deliver a Sponsor Presentation.
+Click here to sponsor a workshop, program event or webinar series to deliver a Sponsor Presentation.